-Today, I thought I would have a look at 70s rock songs from my favourite decade, which is the 70’s of course.
+Today, I thought I would have a look at 70s rock music from my favourite decade, which is the 70’s of course.
 Bands like Queen, The Who, The Jam, Slade, Sweet, T.Rex, Rolling Stones and how about Golden Earring, if you haven’t heard of them before check them out below.

 70’s Rock Music

 When it comes to rock music in the 70’s the choice seems endless and the thought of whittling it down to my favourite 20 songs was a daunting task.
 I put these songs in no particular order as I love them all.
 I will also give you a bit of info on each band so you can check them out if you like the sound of their music.

 Everybody knows about Queen, probably the best band ever to come from the UK in my opinion.
 They had Freddie Mercury on vocals and piano, Brian May on Guitar and vocals, Roger Taylor on drums and vocals and John Deacon on bass guitar.